 Recipe: Smoked Mutton Shoulder

 Just as Carolina BBQ is known for pork, Kentucky BBQ is known for mutton.
 Mutton is a mature sheep, so it has a fattiness and gaminess that benefits from low-and-slow smoking.
 It can be served sliced or chopped with your favorite BBQ plate.
-If you can't find mutton locally, try this method with lamb shoulder instead.
+Mix the smoked mutton edges with the smoked edges of pork and serve with our Black Dip Barbecue Sauce for “Chip & Dip,” a Kentucky barbecue original.

 - 1 (4 to 5 lb.) mutton shoulder (bone-in or boneless)*